acailic/acailic.github.io/_notes/oca-chapter-3.md

 	- Month stars counting with 1 rather than 0(The old way using Calendar.FIELD used to start with 0).
 	- A LocalDate does not have a time element.
 Therefore, it has no method to add hours and the code does not compile.
 	- Dates are immutable.
 Therefore plus methods have to assign their return values or will be ignored.
+	- Different result of input on different format styles.

 13. LocalDateTime API (TODO: For study it)